Tsleil-Waututh First Nation: Documentary and Notable Events

 In 2006, a documentary followed and was filmed by four Tsleil-Waututh youth to highlight their struggles with the education system.
-The documentary — titled as Reds, Whites & the Blues and/or, Reading, Writing & the Rez — is a CBC Newsworld in-house production co-produced with CBUT.
+The documentary — titled Reds, Whites & the Blues and/or, Reading, Writing & the Rez — is a CBC Newsworld in-house production co-produced with CBUT.

-In 2010 TWN helped welcome the Vancouver 2010 Winter Olympics as part of the Four Host First Nations, which included Musqueam, Squamish and Lil'wat Nations.
-It was the first time that Canada accommodated the Indigenous nations interest for the event.
+In 2010 TWN helped welcome the Vancouver 2010 Winter Olympics as part of the Four Host First Nations, which included Musqueam, Squamish, and Lil'wat Nations.
+It was the first time that Canada accommodated the Indigenous nations interest in the event.
 It was the first time Indigenous title holders were recognized by the Olympic body.